Computer Audition: From Task-Specific Machine Learning to Foundation Models: Next frontiers

 \textbf{Merging audio-language models:} The concept of merging \acp{ALM} is expected to bring a major advancement to audio analysis.
 Like \acp{VLM}, \acp{ALM} will integrate multiple types of data, in this case, audio and text.
 Techniques from \acp{VLM}, such as model averaging, can be adapted to merge language and audio models, allowing these to handle diverse audio data effectively.
 By leveraging pretrained models, and aligning them with methods similar to those used in vision-language merging, the need for extensive retraining is reduced.
 This will result to \acp{ALM} capable of interpreting complex audio-language content.
-Although the domain of merging \acp{VLM} and \acp{ALM} is not as widely researched as that of \acp{LLM}, it is anticipated to become increasingly sophisticated with new methods and innovations capable of performing complex tasks.
+Although the merging of \acp{VLM} and \acp{ALM} is not as widely researched as that of {\acp{LLM}}{has not been attempted yet}, it is anticipated to become increasingly sophisticated with new methods and innovations capable of performing complex tasks{to be one of the next steps for improving audio {\acp{FM}}}.